datumbox/VernamVeil/README.md

 ### 🗄️ File Handling

-- For both `--infile` and `--outfile`, passing `-` or omitting the argument means stdin/stdout will be used.
+- For both `--infile` and `--outfile`, passing `-` or omitting the argument means `stdin`/`stdout` will be used.
 This allows for piping and streaming data directly.
 - When encoding **without** `--fx-file` or `--seed-file`, the CLI generates `fx.py` and `seed.bin` in the current working directory.
 The absolute paths to these files are displayed after generation. **Store these files securely**; they are required for decryption.
 - When decoding, you **must** provide both `--fx-file` and `--seed-file` pointing to the originals used for encryption.
 - For safety, the CLI will **not overwrite** existing output files, `fx.py`, or `seed.bin`.
 If these files already exist, you must delete or rename them manually before running the command.
-Overwrite protection does **not** apply when outputting to stdout.
+Overwrite protection does **not** apply when outputting to `stdout`.

 > ⚠️ **Warning: Binary Output to Terminals**
 >
-> If you use `-` or omit `--outfile`, output will be written to stdout in binary mode.
+> If you use `-` or omit `--outfile`, output will be written to `stdout` in binary mode.
 Writing binary data directly to a terminal may corrupt your session.
 Only redirect binary output to files or pipes, not to an interactive terminal.

 See `vernamveil encode --help` and `vernamveil decode --help` for all available options.